-As at June 30, 2018, the Company had not determined the existence of economically recoverable reserves.
+As at June 30, 2019, the Company had not determined the existence of economically recoverable reserves.
 The Company's assets may be subject to increases in taxes and royalties, renegotiation of contracts, currency exchange fluctuations and restrictions, and political uncertainty.

 These consolidated financial statements have been prepared using International Financial Reporting Standards applicable to a going concern, which contemplates the realization of assets and the settlement of liabilities in the normal course of business for the foreseeable future as they come due.
 In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but is not limited to, twelve months from the end of the reporting period.
-Given that the Company has not yet determined whether its mineral properties contain mineral deposits that are economically recoverable, the Company has not yet generated income or cash flows from its operations.
-The Company has incurred a loss of \$5,102,925 during the year ended June 30, 2018 (year ended June 30, 2017 - loss of \$139,769) and has an accumulated deficit of \$15,315,734 (June 30, 2017 - \$10,212,809).
+Given that the Company has not vet determined whether its mineral properties contain mineral deposits that are economically recoverable, the Company has not yet generated income or cash flows from its operations.
+The Company has incurred a loss of \$7,301,946 during the year ended June 30, 2019 (year ended June 30, 2018 - loss of \$5,102,925) and has an accumulated deficit of \$22,478,897 (June 30, 2018 - \$15,315,734).
+These conditions represent material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+The Company has been able, thus far, to finance operations through equity financings and will continue, as appropriate, to seek financing from this and other sources; however, there are no assurances that any such financings can be obtained.
+In view of these conditions, the ability of the Company to continue as a going concern is dependent upon its continued ability to obtain financing and, ultimately, achieve profitable operations.
+The financial statements for the years presented do not include any adjustments to the amounts and classification of assets and liabilities that might be necessary should the Company be unable to continue in business as a going concern and that such adjustments could be material.